sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 ### getSelectedData(options?: {formatData: boolean | "datesOnly"}): ReportObjectResultData[]

-Returns a user's selection data from the visual.
-Returns an empty array if the visual has no selections.
+Returns a user's selection data from the object.
+Returns an empty array if the object has no selections.

 #### Arguments

 `options` is an optional options bundle for customizing the returned data.
 The following options are supported:

-- `formatData` for specifying the format of the returned data.
-It can be passed the following values:
+- `formatData` specifies the format of the returned data.
-  - `true` to receive all formatted data
+  - `true` returns all formatted data
-  - `false` to receive all unformatted data
+  - `false` returns all unformatted data
-  - `"datesOnly"` <b>`default`</b> to receive only SAS date values formatted, and all other data unformatted
+  - `"datesOnly"` `default` returns only SAS date values as formatted and all other data is unformatted

 #### Return value